The name of the Branch is “The University of Exeter Branch of the University and College Union”, subsequently referred to as the Branch.

 10.1 All ballots will be conducted in accordance with this rule, other than industrial action ballots which will be conducted in accordance with national rules.

 10.2 If required, a ballot for officer posts will be held in accordance with 10.3.
 A ballot for ordinary committee members will be held by a vote at the AGM.
+Candidates in a contested election are invited to submit a statement of not more than 250 words plus short biographical information to be sent to all members with the ballot papers.

 10.3 Not later than the end of the day that is fourteen days before the date fixed for counting the ballot, the ballot forms will be sent to each member of the Branch.
 The Returning Officer will supervise the conduct of the ballot including the distribution of ballot forms and will fix the date and time for starting the count of the ballot.
 The ballot will be secret.
 Ballots will be counted in accordance with the method determined by the returning officer.
 Where appropriate and practicable, the single transferable vote system will be used.